egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 Explosive Object Label Naming
 ===========================
-Syntax pathway typically comprises of a node, a node-to-node characteristic, and a child-node.
+Syntax pathway typically comprises a node, a node-to-node characteristic, and a child-node.
-Here, we can eliminate node-to-node chracteristics as being singular.
+Here, we can eliminate node-to-node characteristics as being singular.
 So, node and child-node shall remain.

 Somewhere in the middle of a syntax tree, a child-node is going to want